xiongh15/xiongh15.github.io/_pages/about.md

 - In-situ  imaging of zeolites and absorbed small molecules at atomic scale

-- Electron ptychography: super-resolution coherent diffractive imaging of porous materials
+- Electron ptychography: super-resolution scanning coherent diffractive imaging of porous materials

 For more information